socialize/loopy-ios/Documentation/sphinx/source/share_dialog.rst

     The Loopy™ Share Dialog leverages UIActivityViewController but provides important callbacks to allow more sophisticated social analytics.

-    To implement the Loopy™ Share Dialog, simply use the **SZAPIClient** and **SZShare** classes, along with the **SZActivity** protocol, to create a trackable URL and display it using the default share dialog.
+    To implement the Loopy™ Share Dialog, simply use the **STAPIClient** and **STShareActivityUI** classes, along with the **STActivity** protocol, to create a trackable URL and display it using the default share dialog.

-    As with the iOS default UIActivityViewController, **SZShare** offers Facebook and Twitter sharing, as well as the ability to add additional UIActivity implementations you may have representing additional social networks or other sharing services.
+    As with the iOS default UIActivityViewController, **STShareActivityUI** offers Facebook and Twitter sharing, as well as the ability to add additional UIActivity implementations you may have representing additional social networks or other sharing services.

 .. container:: block